 Customers spanning industries from energy to aerospace to industrial control use hardware based on NI Linux Real-Time to complete their control, monitoring, and test applications.

 For those more familiar with Linux and looking to take advantage of the benefits of Linux alongside a LabVIEW Real-Time application, the NI Linux Real-Time Community offers practical how-to documentation and a forum for questions specifically on NI Linux Real-Time.

-Linux is the registered trademark of Linus Torvalds in the U.S. and other countries.
+The registered trademark Linux® is used pursuant to a sublicense from LMI, the exclusive licensee of Linus Torvalds, owner of the mark on a worldwide basis.
 Permission to use and/or modify the penguin image is granted by Larry Ewing and The GIMP.